 - Doors and windows: install synthetic or waxed windows and doors, or varnish.

 - Kitchen and bathroom: use water-resistant materials such as stainless steel, plastic or solid wood rather than chipboard.
 Where possible raise fridges and appliances on plinths.

 - Electricals: raise electrical sockets, fuse boxes, controls and wiring to at least 1.5 metres above floor level.
 If rewiring, bring cables down the wall to the raised socket so that cabling isn’t affected.

 Think about things like who will operate any flood defence products, and whether they are physically capable of doing it.
 Also consider the standard and quality of the products and suppliers you use.
 We have more details about this in the booklet you can download at the bottom of this page.

 Some manufacturers will install their own products.
 However, it can often be the case that products will be installed by a third party.
 Here, the manufacturer is responsible for providing the installer with the necessary instructions.

 You should ask who an installer works for and who pays their fee.
-Some manufacturers belong to the Flood Protection Association (FPA), which has a code of practice and can be contacted in the event of complaints.
+Some manufacturers belong to the Property Care Association, which has a code of practice and can be contacted in the event of complaints.